CopperSpice API 1.9.2

 QtConcurrent includes functional programming style APIs for parallel list processing, including a MapReduce and FilterReduce implementation for shared-memory (non-distributed) systems, and classes for managing asynchronous computations in GUI applications:

-QtConcurrent supports several STL-compatible container and iterator types, but works best with the CopperSpice containers which have random-access iterators, such as QList or QVector.
+QtConcurrent supports several container and iterator types, but works best with containers which have random access iterators like QList or QVector.
 The map and filter functions accept both containers and begin/end iterators.

 Iterator TypeExample classesSupport status